Event ID 4771: How to Fix Kerberos Pre-authentication Failed

 This error means that you tried to connect to a server using Kerberos pre-authentication, but the server did not respond to your request.
 In Windows, Kerberos pre-authentication verifies a user’s credentials before the KDC authenticates them.

 If the pre-authentication fails, the user will be prompted for their password.
-For some users, the error code came up as Event ID 4771 Kerberos pre-authentication failed 0x18 on their PCs.
+For some users, the error code was Event ID 4771.
+Kerberos pre-authentication failed 0x18 on their PCs.
 For this code, the issue is a bad password.
 However, for Event ID 4771, this can happen for several reasons:

-• Server clock mismatch – The likely cause is that your computer’s clock is out of sync with the server’s clock.
-This can happen if your computer was offline for a long period and came back online but failed to synchronize its clock
+- Server clock mismatch – The likely cause is that your computer’s clock is out of sync with the server’s clock.
+This can happen if your computer was offline for a long time and returned online but failed to synchronize its clock.

 How can I solve the Event ID 4771 error?